How to Get into Wharton Undergrad | The Complete Guide

 Why Wharton for Undergrad?

-Ranked No. 7 in the U.S. News World and Report’s Best National Universities, The University of Pennsylvania is a school with a longstanding reputation for providing its students with the tools and knowledge needed to succeed.
+Ranked No. 6 in U.S. News World and Report’s Best National Universities, The University of Pennsylvania is a school with a longstanding reputation for providing its students with the tools and knowledge needed to succeed.

 Wharton offers a diverse undergraduate education not limited just to business.
 At least one-third of the classes you take at Wharton occur in Penn’s 11 other schools as you receive a comprehensive business, arts, and sciences.